wp-plugins/affiget-mini-for-amazon/README.txt

 	* input your *Amazon Associates* credentials;
 	* drag the *Afg+ button* to your Bookmarklets toolbar.

-After you activate AffiGet, a new menu item is added to your Dashboard, labelled "Reviews".
+After you activate AffiGet, a new menu item is added to your Dashboard, labeled "Reviews".

-The plugin is thoroughly tested with the latest versions of Firefox, Chrome and Safari.

 == Frequently Asked Questions ==